UPM-ROB-Lab/Vision-basedSensor/README.md

-# A Novel Bonnet Polishing Approach with a Vision-Based Sensor for In-Situ Characterization of Contact Force and Pose Misalignment
+# A Novel Bonnet Polishing Approach with a Vision-Based Sensor for In-Situ Characterization of Contact Force Distribution and Pose Misalignment

 Created by Feiyu Zhang, Jieji Ren, Langlang Yuan, Mengqi Rao, Yuehong Yin

 ## Introduction

-This work is based on our CIRP 2026 paper titled _**A Novel Bonnet Polishing Approach with a Vision-Based Sensor for In-Situ Characterization of Contact Force and Pose Misalignment**_.
+This work is based on our CIRP 2026 paper titled _**A Novel Bonnet Polishing Approach with a Vision-Based Sensor for In-Situ Characterization of Contact Force Distribution and Pose Misalignment**_.
 We propose an embedded vision-based sensor utilizing inner-surface marker tracking to achieve in-situ perception of the contact state.
 This approach realizes precise pose error compensation and significant surface quality optimization.

 ## 1. Hardware System Prototype